smsanta/mu_stat_calculator/README.md

 <h1>Get it</h1>
-For download the application just get inside
+For download the application just get inside /releases find the last version then download the "msc.zip"

+unzip it then get into bin/ folder and execute the mu_stat_calculator.bat

+Enjoy.

 <h1>Usage</h1>